Vagahbond/nix-config/readme.md

 ## Objectives
 Here are a few things left to do in this repository:
 - [ ] Create every configuration options (god this is gonna take long)
+- [ ] Scatter files better in the configuration
 - [ ] A way to manage secrets using a password manager (Bitwarden)
 - [ ] Ssh server functionnality for my servers
 - [ ] Podman configuration (I've been told it's better than docker on nixos)